-Each symbol object can be made to have one field value that points to the current top-level binding of the variable.
-Whenever the variable is rebound the old variable is saved in either a local variable, thus implicitly utilizing the native java stack, or pushed down an explicit stack for retrieval upon exit of the new binding and the restoring of the old one [MACLISP] (§3.2, §6.1).
+Each symbol gets one field/slot value that is bound to the current top-level binding of the variable.
+Whenever the variable is rebound the old variable is saved in either a local variable (thus implicitly utilizing the native java stack) or pushed down a stack for retrieval upon exit of the new binding and the restoring of the old one [MACLISP] (§3.2, §6.1).